zupolgec/wp_save_with_keyboard/README.md

 ## Installation

-1. Upload `save-with-keyboard.php` to the `/wp-content/plugins/` directory
+1. Upload the folder `save-with-keyboard` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Frequently Asked Questions